ringcentral/rc-unified-crm-extension/docs/netsuite.md

 ## Prerequisites

-The current version of the NetSuite integration requires NetSuite version 2024.2 and later.
+The current version of the NetSuite integration requires NetSuite version 2024.2 or later.

 ## Install the SuiteApp